ibm-cloud-docs/vmwaresolutions/vmonic/audit_messages.md

 ## General instance history messages
 {: #audit_messages-general}

-{{site.data.keyword.vmwaresolutions_short}} issues the following messages for general actions:
+{{site.data.keyword.vmwaresolutions_short}} issues the following messages for general actions.

 * ``Starting to create the instance user and required services...``
 * ``The instance user and required services creation is complete.``